pyavitz/sys-oled/README.md

 # Description
 Application to display System Status on I2C OLED display.
-This fork hopes to add out-of-the-box support for the ODROID HC4 OLED display.
+This fork hopes to add out-of-the-box support for the OLED display.

 ![system status](capture/luma_000001.png)